-In this activity, a house of worship and law enforcement agency set up an online meeting - via Zoom or Google Meet.
-During the meeting, members of the house of worship ask questions of the officers, and officers respond.
-A recording of the session could then be shared with all members of the house of worship.
-Alternatively the event can be held in person, taped, and distributed to members of the house of worship.
+In this activity, a faith-based organization and law enforcement agency set up an online meeting - via Zoom or Google Meet.
+During the meeting, members of the faith-based organization ask questions of the officers, and officers respond.
+A recording of the session could then be shared with all members of the faith-based organization.
+Alternatively, the event can be held in person, taped, and distributed to members of the faith-based organization.